FriedrichSal/pdf-crawl/README.md

 pipenv run python app.py -p 8080
 ```

-Then you can query form localhost like so
+Then you can query from localhost like so

 ```bash
 curl localhost:8080/crawl -d "url=https://www.centralpark-hamburg.de" -X POST